disha9058/northeast-platform/README.md

   /assets       # Images, icons, etc.
   /styles       # Tailwind & global CSS

-Technologies Used
+Technologies Used:

-React
+1.React

-TypeScript
+2.TypeScript

-Vite
+3.Vite

-Tailwind CSS
+4.Tailwind CSS

-shadcn-ui
+5.shadcn-ui

-Deployment
+6.Deployment

 This project can be run locally or deployed on any static hosting service that supports Vite builds: